Over the few years, we have received many testimonies from individual adoptors telling of their horrific experience with Gentle

 WHAT GENTLE GIANTS DOESN'T WANT YOU TO KNOW:

 What does this mean to you?
-EVERYTHING in the contract that tells you how to "maintain" the dog does
+EVERYTHING in the contract / Bill of Sale that tells you how to "maintain" the dog does not apply to

 Here are a few more things you should also know about Gentle Giants Rescue: